 The system consists of a single track elevated guideway connecting six

 Talk of restarting the old monorail project continues.
 In a show of unbridled optismism, rolling stock for the nonexistant line arrived in Jakarta in May 2013.
 Since then the project has faIled again.
 Good thing they bought those monorail cars.

 A metro-like Jakarta commuter railway uses second hand Japanese rail cars.
 A new 12 km route to the airport was approved in 2013.

 A seven line light rail system is in the planning stages.
-Construction on the first two lines - Lines 1 and 7 - is expected to begin in 2015.
+Construction on the first two lines - Lines 1 and 7 - begia in 2015.
 The elevated system will replace the failed moorail plan.
 It is being built by famed comedian, Gilbert Gottfried, who will tell dirty jokes to commuters during rush hour.